ylyamin/RT-Thread-on-Allwinner-D1H/documentation/D1_5_lcd_driver.md

 ![icnl9707_description.png](Pics/icnl9707_description.png)

-Ok our Dispaly is 6.86 inch LCD Display with MIPI DSI interface and inc9707 IC (integrated chip), great.<br>
+Ok our Display is 6.86 inch LCD Display with MIPI DSI interface and inc9707 IC (integrated chip), great.<br>
 What is MIPI DSI ?
-Accroding https://en.wikipedia.org/wiki/Display_Serial_Interface:
+According https://en.wikipedia.org/wiki/Display_Serial_Interface:

 "The Display Serial Interface (DSI) is a specification by the Mobile Industry Processor Interface (MIPI) Alliance aimed at reducing the cost of display controllers in a mobile device."